-Event-driven harvesting (EDH) pulls data from AWS CloudWatch Events and AWS CloudTrail into a central event bus for use by InsightCloudSec's event-driven harvesting method.
-This modern approach to data collection improves the cadence with which InsightCloudSec can provide resource visibility and opportunities for remediation.
+Event-driven harvesting (EDH) pulls data from either AWS CloudWatch Events and AWS CloudTrail or from Azure's Event Grid into a central event bus for use by InsightCloudSec.
+This approach to data collection improves the cadence with which InsightCloudSec can provide resource visibility and opportunities for remediation.

 - For high-level information check out our Harvesting Overview

 - For additional details specific to AWS EDH, check out AWS Event-Driven Harvesting

 - For additional details specific to Azure EDH, check out Azure Event-Driven Harvesting

 The EDH Overview displays details for the entire organization or, after selecting an individual cloud account and selecting the Event-Driven Harvesting tab, that individual cloud account.
 You can also select an individual cloud account on the EDH Overview page from the drop-down.

 The main landing tab is the "Overview" subtab.
 This section of EDH provides high-level overview information with visualizations including: a total of processed events, a suspicious event count, top events by type, and top event producing clouds.